caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 > Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la
 > faire plus courte. - Blaise Pascal

-> I would have written a shorter letter, but I didn't have the time. (loose translation)
+> I would have written a shorter letter, but I didn't have the time.

 Hyperobjects is an architectural style for distributed systems whose primary design objective is enabling simple, scalable, and reliable enterprise-scale